Heartworm Treatment Overview

 - Heartworm tests and heartworm preventives are available at all Emancipet clinics.

-- Heartworm treatment for pets that have received a positive heartworm test is available only at Emancipet’s Central Austin Branch.
-It is not available in Houston, Killeen, Pflugerville, East Austin, or at the Mobile Clinic.
+- Heartworm treatment for pets that have received a positive heartworm test is available at Emancipet’s Central Austin & Houston branches.
+It is not available in Killeen, Pflugerville, East Austin, or at the Mobile Clinic.

 I got a positive heartworm test on my dog.
 What do I do next?The first step is to come in for a Heartworm Evaluation Exam.
-Note: This evaluation is currently available only at Emancipet’s Central Austin Branch.
+Note: This evaluation is currently available only at Emancipet’s Central Austin Branch and in Houston.

 Why is the treatment risky for my dog?The drug that is used to kill the heartworms is a very strong drug that is hard on your dog’s body.
 As the worms die, they can cause inflammation and scarring of the lungs.
 It is critical to minimize your dog’s activity during the treatment period in order to to minimize this risk.